Robust Principal Component Analysis: A Median of Means Approach: Theoretical Properties

 Equation \eqref{eq7} follows from the fact that $\varphi(\cdot)$ is 1-Lipschitz and appealing to Lemma 26.9 of \cite{shalev2014understanding}.
-We now introduce a ghost sample $\mathcal{X}^\prime=\{\bX_i^\prime, \dots, \bX_n^\prime\}$, which are i.i.d. and follows the law $P$.
+We now introduce a phantom sample $\mathcal{X}^\prime=\{{\bx}_i^\prime, \dots, {\bx}_n^\prime\}$, which are i.i.d. and follows the law $P$, independent of $\mathcal{X}$.
 Thus, equation \eqref{eq7} further equals the following quantity.